 Likewise, some of its other handy features include:

-- There are also some pre-saved news and sports websites you can access directly with a single button.
+• You can access some pre-saved news and sports websites directly with a single button.

 However, the biggest drawback of this browser is its inability to handle media content.
 Let alone the videos embedded in websites; it can’t even play YouTube videos.